 ICEGOV stands for International Conference on Theory and Practice of Electronic Governance.
 Established in 2007, the conference runs annually and is coordinated by the United Nations University Operating Unit on Policy-Driven Electronic Governance (UNU-EGOV).
-Part of the United Nations University and based in the city of Guimarães, north of Portugal, UNU-EGOV is a think tank dedicated to Electronic Governance; a core centre of research, advisory services and training; a bridge between research and public policies; an innovation enhancer; a solid partner within the UN system and its Member States with a particular focus on sustainable development, social inclusion and active citizenship.
+Part of the United Nations University and headquartered in the city of Guimarães, north of Portugal, UNU-EGOV is a think tank dedicated to Electronic Governance; a core centre of research, advisory services and training; a bridge between research and public policies; an innovation enhancer; a solid partner within the UN system and its Member States with a particular focus on sustainable development, social inclusion and active citizenship.

-A Multi-Stakeholder Conference
+A Global and Multi-Stakeholder Conference

 ICEGOV has established itself over the years as a major conference in the domain of Electronic Governance (EGOV) due to its unique combination of academics and practitioners.
-The conference promotes the interaction and cooperation between universities, research centres, governments, industry, and international organizations, all of which are essential to the development of EGOV and its community.
+The conference promotes the interaction and cooperation between universities, research centres, governments, industry, and international organisations, all of which are essential to the development of EGOV and its community.

 ICEGOV creates a unique link between the worlds of research and policy, often kept apart.
 As both are essential for the proper development and application of EGOV, it is a goal of the conference to bridge these two worlds.
 ICEGOV has also established itself as a conference attended by all stakeholders of technology-enabled transformation in government.
 As a research and practice conference, ICEGOV features a healthy balance of researchers and practitioners, therefore reaching all spheres of the EGOV community.
 It focuses as well on international cooperation.
-With the United Nations University (UNU) as a major force behind all editions of the conference, and with several United Nations organizations actively involved, ICEGOV exhibits a strong UN character and substantially contributes to the fulfilment of the 2030 Sustainable Development Goals (SDGs) around the world.
+With the United Nations University as a major force behind all editions of the conference, and with several United Nations organizations actively involved, ICEGOV exhibits a strong UN character and substantially contributes to the fulfilment of the 2030 Sustainable Development Goals around the world.